Benbinbin/BlogiNote/content/article/tutorial/write-article.md

 **Highlight theme** is a color rules to decorate the code text based on the program language.

-**Preload program languages** is a subset of program languages which are selected out from a large amount languages, and the serve will do some work under the hook to make the code block writing in these program languages will be highlighted correctly.
+**Preload program languages** is a list of program languages, which are selected for the highlight engine, and the serve will do some work under the hook, to make sure the block code content highlighted correctly.

-These two concept are set inside the :page_facing_up: `nuxt.config.ts` file, you can read the [*Choose your code highlight Theme*](./faq#choose-your-code-highlight-Theme) and [*Add some preload program languages*](./faq#add-some-preload-program-languages) these two part of the [FAQ article](./faq).
+These two concept should be set inside the :page_facing_up: `nuxt.config.ts` file.

+You can read the [*Choose your code highlight Theme*](./faq#choose-your-code-highlight-Theme) and [*Add some preload program languages*](./faq#add-some-preload-program-languages) these two part of the [FAQ](./faq) article.
 ::

 Markdown support two types of code: